Mar 11

 Now the broadband providers have brought their headline prices to an all-time low.
 Wherever you look around you’re surrounded by offers of free broadband and free line rental - you can even get free laptops and games consoles when you sign up to one of a new breed of super-long broadband contracts.
 But be careful lest you will end up paying far more than expected.

 It is advisable to thoroughly verify the new offers to which you want to switch.
 There may be hidden costs.
-For example if you opt for a cheap or “free” broadband deal, it is just possible that the offer might have limited down load facility.
-If you have to go for big downloads frequently, then the payments may exceed your present rates with the current provider.
+For example if you opt for a cheap or “free” broadband deal, it is just possible that the offer might have limited download facility.
+If you need large downloads frequently, then the payments may exceed your present rates with the current provider.
 Hence take in to account the quality of service you will be getting from the new provider and analyse the offer with that of the current provider..

 Better to do a research of different services